 This site contains no information about the edibility or toxicity of mushrooms.

-Amanita cokeri, also known as Coker's amanita and solitary lepidella, is a medium to large agaric with a white cap and a shiny surface that is sticky when wet.
-The mushroom grows solitary or in small groups in woods in summer.
+Amanita cokeri, also known as Solitary Lepidella, is a medium to large agaric with a white cap and a shiny surface that is sticky when wet.
+The mushroom grows solitary or in small groups in the woods in summer.

-white in colour, convex, then flat, with large white to pale brownish pyramidal warts over center.
+white in colour, convex, then flat, with large white to pale brownish pyramidal warts over the centre.
 The warts are smaller and gradually become more cottony toward the margin.
 Gills

 crowded, free or narrowly attached to the stem, broad and white.
 Stem